 To speed up the training:

-I've found that spending about 30 minutes intensively using a new keyboard for various types of writing can jumpstart its learning process.
+I've found that spending about 30-45 minutes intensively using a new keyboard for various types of writing can jumpstart its learning process.
+Some keyboards now offer optional onboarding exercises that help them learn your style more quickly.

 Many keyboards allow you to import your existing dictionary and frequently used phrases.
 This can shortcut the learning process significantly.